firefly-zero/docs.fireflyzero.com/content/dev/perf.md

 1. Prefer using 32 bit float over 64 bit float.
 1. Avoid allocations.
 1. Carefully choose the allocator and garbage collector.
+1. "An ounce of image is worth a pound of performance."
+Using primitives instead of images might save quite a bit of RAM and performance.